eyedn/project_coprolite_viromes/README.md

 # Project Coprolite Viromes
-The script in the repo compose the bioinformatic pipeline used to collect and analyze publicly available human get metagenomic sequence data.
+The scripts in this repo compose the bioinformatic pipeline used to collect and analyze publicly available human get metagenomic sequence data.
 Samples in this project were from modern-industrial samples, modern-non-industrial samples, and paleofecal samples, known as coprolites.
 The files and directories listed in